 Be warned, though: Although this card might come with a lower-than-average interest rate, don’t let that tempt you into thinking it’s fine to carry a balance after the 15 months is over.
 If you’re able to do it, it’s always best to pay your balance off as soon as possible.

 Although this bank is based in the eastern United States, it still has a nationwide digital presence.
-PNC Bank offers good options for getting in touch with account questions: a U.S.-based customer support phone number available seven days a week and live online chat.
+PNC Bank offers good options for getting in touch with account questions: a U.S.-based customer support phone number available seven days a week.

-You can expect a standard set of security features with PNC Bank, such as $0 fraud liability, a “lock” option for locking your card if you lose it or someone steals it, and two-factor authentication when you log into your account.
+You can expect a standard set of security features with PNC Bank, such as $0 fraud liability, a “lock” option for locking your card if you lose it or someone steals it, and protection from credit or identity fraud.